Why Do I Get a Headache After Drinking a Small Amount of Alcohol?

-For example, some wine manufacturers add sugar for sweetness, tannins for taste complexity and even sulfites to prevent oxidation and preserve the wine’s color.
+For example, if you're one of the many that report "wine gives me a headache", it's a real issue with some wine manufacturers adding sugar for sweetness, tannins for taste complexity and even sulfites to prevent oxidation and preserve the wine’s color.

 Sugar can deplete levels of B vitamins in the body, and tannins and sulfites can cause a histamine reaction in sensitive people.
 All of these factors will mean fewer drinks before a headache kicks in.

 A headache after drinking tequila (especially the cheaper ones) isn't uncommon even among people without sensitivities.
 A pounding headache after drinking doesn't necessarily mean you are reacting to alcohol, but it's more likely additives or adulterants added to what you're drinking which is causing the delayed alcohol induced headaches.